 In the image above, we’re looking at the In-Market Segment report (found under Audiences > Interests in Google Analytics).
 We can then see the numbers for every goal conversion we have created in Google Analytics, as well as ecommerce transactions and revenue.
 Let’s pretend I wanted to target the “Business Services/Advertising & Marketing Services” In-Market audience for my next campaign.
 I can then see which conversion action works the best for my current users who fall under that In-Market audience.
 So, when I go out and try to target new users in the same audience, I can make the CTA on my display ads and corresponding landing pages match the conversion action that typically converts the best with those users.

-Even if you don’t use In-Market or Affinity audiences, still try and match your CTA with the best action a user will want to take.
+Even if you don’t use In-Market or Affinity audiences, the best display ads still match their CTA with the best action a user will want to take.
 Not everyone is ready to buy now.
 Not everyone will want a free trial right away.
 Test out a variety of actions and find the right CTA for each targeting option you are using.

 Every account you manage won’t follow the exact same map to success.
 Like any PPC campaign we run, we have to keep testing new things in our Display Network campaigns to keep trying to improve performance and find new wins.
 And while each account may be different, use these “best practices” I mentioned to help your Display Network campaigns start off as successful as possible!